Safari West

 What kind of place is Safari West?

-Safari West is a private facility .
-However, our foundation (Safari West Wildlife Foundation) is a 501(c) (3) Tax ID.
+Safari West is a private facility.
+However, the foundation (Safari West Wildlife Foundation) is a 501(c) (3) Tax ID.
 No. 91-1837240 nonprofit organization created to support the objectives of Safari West.
-The main goal of the Foundation is to secure and preserve the legacy of Safari West for future generations and beyond.
+The Foundation’s main goal is to secure and preserve the legacy of Safari West for future generations and beyond.
+For more information, please visit the Safari West Wildlife Foundation website.

 We were just driving by...Can we drop in and walk around to look at the animals?